Colorado City, Colorado

-Colorado City is a census-designated place (CDP) and post office in and governed by Pueblo County, Colorado, United States.
+Colorado City is an unincorporated community and a census-designated place (CDP) in Pueblo County, Colorado, United States.
 The CDP is a part of the Pueblo, CO Metropolitan Statistical Area.
 The Colorado City post office has the ZIP Code 81019 (post office boxes).
-At the United States Census 2010, the population of the Colorado City CDP was 2,193, while the population of the 81019 ZIP Code Tabulation Area was 1,690.
+At the United States Census 2020, the CDP population was 2,237.
 The Colorado City Metropolitan District provides services.